smart-data-models/DataModels.SDG/Project/doc/spec.md

         model: https://schema.org/Text
         type: Property
     axis:
-      description: Property.
-Strategic axis the project belongs to
+      description: Strategic axis the project belongs to
       type: string
       x-ngsi:
         type: Property
     challenges:
-      description: 'Property.
-Challenges to be faced by the project '
+      description: 'Challenges to be faced by the project '
       type: string
       x-ngsi:
         type: Property
     dataProvider:
-      description: A sequence of characters identifying the provider of the harmonised data entity.
+      description: A sequence of characters identifying the provider of the harmonised data entity
       type: string
       x-ngsi:
         type: Property
     dateCreated:
       description: Entity creation timestamp.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
       description: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     delegations:
-      description: Property.
-Delegations or internal departments the project belongs to.
+      description: Delegations or internal departments the project belongs to
       items:
         type: string
       type: array
       x-ngsi:
         type: Property
     delegationsInvolved:
-      description: Property.
-Delegations or internal departments involved in the project
+      description: Delegations or internal departments involved in the project
       items:
         type: string
       type: array